 - can also play an important role.
 Here role of fire prevention officials is important as such, exercises are not one time exercise and should be carried out regularly. - 11.
-Majority of the roads in the State are either narrow in their width or not in good condition.
-There is an urgent need for widening the roads, so that firefighting & rescue vehicles can reach to the fire scene and respond faster.
-Manipur Fire Service Department therefore should coordinate with State Administration to take quick and efficient steps. - 12.
-Though, State Fire Service does have some promotional avenues for their staff, however, there is an urgent need to have merit-based promotion, so that deserving employees remain motivated and do not leave the organization at midst of their career. - 13.
-The Fire Service in the State should have audit by a central authority to ensure good finance mechanism for capital, and O&M expenditures.
+Though State Fire and Emergency Service does have some promotional avenues for their staff.
+However, there is an urgent need to have merit-based promotion, so that deserving employees remain motivated and do not leave the organization at midst of their career. - 12.
+During Fire Station Field Survey by RMSI team, it was observed that Nagas, by and large, are very positive in extending fire service to community level for a faster response, as State is hilly and there are several areas, which are not easily reachable in a short time.
+Therefore, the NF&ES may look forward to institutionalize such concept of community firefighting and may train and allocate certain type of firefighting equipment to the remote communities. - 13.
+The Fire Services in the State should have audit by a central authority to ensure good finance mechanism for capital, and O&M expenditures.

-Table 34-40: Details of operational and new proposed urban Fire Stations estimated ideal served population density under their jurisdiction, and priority ranking for new Fire Stations
+Table 37-38: Details of operational and new proposed urban Fire Stations with their ideal jurisdiction area, estimated ideal served population under their jurisdiction, and priority ranking for new Fire Stations